OP-TED/eforms-notice-editor/README.md

 # eForms Notice Editor Demo

 This is a demo application which can create and edit notices (basic).
-For creation of forms it reads eForms SDK notice type files (json files in `notice-types`).
+For creation of forms it reads the eForms SDK notice type files (json files in `notice-types`).
 For edition it reads a notice file (xml) and the corresponding notice type file (json).

+It uses Java for the back-end and HTML/CSS/JavaScript for the front-end.
+Maven is used for the building, see section about installation.

 ## SDK version support